Kanikacoder13/Summer-Training-2026/Day-15.md

 By the end of today's session, I was able to:

-- Understand the concept of overfitting in Machine Learning.
+- Understand the concept of overfitting.
-- Explain the purpose of regularization techniques.
+- Explain the purpose of regularization.
-- Differentiate between Ridge Regression (L2) and Lasso Regression (L1).
+- Understand the working principle of Ridge Regression.
-- Train Ridge and Lasso Regression models using Scikit-learn.
+- Train Ridge Regression models using Scikit-learn.
 - Evaluate regression models using MAE and R² Score.
-- Understand how regularization improves model generalization.
+- Understand how Ridge Regression improves model generalization.
-- Compare the performance of different regression models for predictive tasks.

 ---

 ## Conclusion

-Today's session introduced Ridge Regression and Lasso Regression as important regularization techniques used to improve Machine Learning models by reducing overfitting.
-Through practical implementation, I learned how to train, evaluate, and compare both regression models using a real-world dataset.
-The session strengthened my understanding of model optimization and highlighted the importance of selecting appropriate algorithms for building accurate and reliable predictive models.
+Today's session introduced Ridge Regression as an effective regularization technique for reducing overfitting in Machine Learning models.
+Through practical implementation, I learned how to build, train, and evaluate Ridge Regression models while understanding the importance of model generalization for improving prediction performance.